sqlballs/mSQLg2c/modules/04-ImprovementsInSQLOnTheMicrosoftAzurePlatform.md

 <p style="border-bottom: 1px solid lightgrey;"></p>

 <h2 id="4.7"><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/pencil2.png?raw=true">4.7 Analytics</h2>
 You have the same T-SQL constructs and other mechanisms in Azure SQL for analysis as you do in an on-premises installation.
-The Microsoft Azure platform also provides interoperability with a completely integrated analysis solition called Azure Synapse.
+The Microsoft Azure platform also provides interoperability with a completely integrated analysis solution called <i>Azure Synapse</i>.
 <p></p>
 Azure Synapse is an enterprise analytics service that accelerates time to insight across data warehouses and big data systems.
 Azure Synapse brings together the best of SQL technologies used in enterprise data warehousing, Spark technologies used for big data, Data Explorer for log and time series analytics, Pipelines for data integration and ETL/ELT, and deep integration with other Azure services such as Power BI, CosmosDB, and AzureML.